-Orchiopexy is a surgery to lower the testicles into the scrotum.
+Orchiopexy is surgery to lower the testicles into the scrotum.
 Testicles should move down from the belly into the scrotum before birth.
-Some boys are born with 1 or both testicles still inside the belly or groin.
+Some boys are born with one or both testicles still inside the belly or groin.
 This is called undescended testicles.

 © 2009 Nucleus Medical Media, Inc.

 Reasons for Procedure